-405 4.1.2 The residual circulation and wave activity
+4.1.2 The residual circulation and wave activity

-Although the BDC comprises both the mean meridional residual circulation and two-way mixing processes, here we only investigate the contributions of ozone recovery and increasing GHGs to the twenty-first century changes in the residual circulation.
-The reduction of ODSs could also theoretically lead to changes in the BDC through the radiative effects of the ODSs.
+Although the BDC comprises both the mean meridional residual circulation and two-way mixing processes, here we only investigate the contributions of ozone recovery and increasing GHGs to the twenty-first-century changes in the residual circulation.
+The reduction in ODSs could also theoretically lead to changes in the BDC through the radiative effects of the ODSs.
 However Abalos et al. (2019) showed that trends in the BDC due to ODSs are mainly explained by ozone changes.
 We therefore attribute the ODS-induced residual circulation changes in our simulations to ozone recovery.
 As a first measure of the changes in the strength of the residual circulation, we analyze the tropical upward mass flux and the extratropical downward mass flux in each hemisphere, shown in Fig. 10 at the 50 hPa level for each month.

 In both hemispheres, the impact of increasing GHGs is a clear strengthening of the downward mass flux and hence of the BDC, peaking between mid-fall and mid-spring and ceasing in late spring and early summer.
 For the Northern Hemisphere (NH), the peak GHG-induced strengthening of the BDC in winter agrees with the results of previous studies (e.g., Shepherd and McLandress, 2011; Chrysanthou et al., 2020).
-For the SH, our results are at odds with those of Chrysanthou et al. (2020) who reported a peak strengthening of the BDC in austral summer in response to a quadrupling of CO2 in an atmospheric model with prescribed preindustrial ozone.
-We note that the GHG-induced strengthening of the residual mean streamfunction is confined north of 55°S in austral winter, unlike in summer when it reaches the polar region.
+For the SH, our results are at odds with those of Chrysanthou et al. (2020), who reported a peak strengthening of the BDC in austral summer in response to a quadrupling of CO2 in an atmospheric model with prescribed preindustrial ozone.
+We note that the GHG-induced strengthening of the residual mean stream function is confined north of 55° S in austral winter, unlike in summer, when it reaches the polar region.
 The magnitude of the strengthening during winter is, however, much larger than that during summer.
+An important exception to the GHG-induced strengthening occurs in November in the SH, when GHGs lead to a weakening of the mass flux in the lower stratosphere.
+The upward trop-